+- a.
+Informing the Teacher

+- i.
+A teacher will be notified of their evaluation between October 1 and December 31.

+- ii.
+When there are fewer than six (6) calendar months remaining in the school year, the teacher will be notified that the evaluation will begin the following school year, no sooner than October 1.

-- Informing the Teacher - i.
-By the end of September, and at least ten (10) working days prior to the commencement of the first classroom observations, the evaluator will call a meeting of the total teaching staff and describe the purposes and process for formal evaluation.
-At this time, each teacher being evaluated under this Article shall be given a copy of the "Criteria of Evaluation". - A teacher shall be notified at least ten (10) working days prior to commencing classroom observations, that an evaluation is to be conducted.
+- iii.
+At least ten (10) working days prior to the commencement of the first classroom observations, the evaluator will meet with the teacher to describe the purposes and processes for formal evaluation.
+At this time, the teacher being evaluated under this Article shall be given a copy of the "Criteria for Evaluation".

-b.
+- b.
 Pre-Observation Conference

 - i.
 A pre-observation conference shall be held with the teacher before classroom observations begin to collaborate on the following:

 - (a) the criteria of evaluation;

-- (b) the classroom observation process:
+- (b) the classroom observation process;

 - (c) the data gathering/sharing process;

 - (d) the draft report;

 - (e) the presentation of the final report, and;

 - (f) the expected timeline of the process.

-- ii.
-Subsequent pre-observation conferences which focus on Article C.3.3.b.i.(b) above will be held prior to each classroom observation if requested by the teacher.
+- Subsequent pre-observation conferences which focus on Article C.3.3.b.i.(b) above will be held prior to each classroom observation if requested by the teacher.
 These conferences may be combined with the post-observation conferences described in Article C.3.3.d.